matthewthomasoc/arma/README.md

 Mission for Arma 3

 # Ideas:
+- Support
   - Jet
     - [x] Jet patrols around map
     - [x] Jet can strafe a given position reliably and effectively
-  - [ ] Jet can land at the airfield, taxi, refuel, and rearm, creating vulnerability
+    - [ ] Jet can land at the airfield, taxi, refuel, repair, and rearm, creating vulnerability
     - [ ] Jet can take-off and return to normal operations
+  - Search helicopter
+    - [ ] Helicopter patrols around map
+    - [ ] Helicopter can spot and follow player accurately, sending location to nearby troops
+    - [ ] Helicopter can land at the airfield, refuel, and repair, creating vulnerability
+    - [ ] Helicopter can take-off and return to normal operations
 - Infantry
   - [ ] Squads consist of special roles, with a GL squad leader
   - [ ] Squad leader can call in support, i.e. search helicopter,  jet strafe, nearby reinforcements using GL flares